Attending an Appointment

 - An armed forces pass

-To provide proof of residence, you must present one of the following documents not more than 3 months old:
+To prove your current residence, you must present one of the following documents not more than 3 months old:

 - A bank or building society statement